Jump to content

 Nest building

-Especially in spring, in the initial phase of nest establishment (usually from April, but possible much earlier in mild weather), so-called primary nests are often found in areas close to the ground.
-During the course of the year, secondary nests are built by the workers, which grow into large structures.
-Secondary nests are usually found at greater heights.
-They are often found in treetops, where they are protected from view by the leaves, but still catch the eye due to their sometimes enormous size.
+Especially in spring, during the initial phase of nest building (typically starting in April, though possible much earlier in mild weather), so-called primary nests of the Asian hornet are frequently found in areas close to the ground.
+Over the course of the year, secondary nests are built by the workers and grow into large structures.
+Secondary nests are usually found at higher elevations.
+Often in tree canopies, where they are shielded from view by the leaves but still catch the eye due to their sometimes enormous size.

 What is being done to combat the invasive species and how can you get actively involved?